Get Results

 Communicate well

 It can come as a surprise to some people that communication involves more than just talking.
 You need to know how to listen as well.
-To gain your clients trust quickly you need to communicate, that’s not just you explaining what you want to offer to them, but also taking the time to listen to them, to understand their questions and concerns and to respond appropriately.
+To gain your clients trust quickly you need to communicate, that's not just you explaining what you want to offer to them, but also taking the time to listen to them, to understand their questions and concerns and to respond appropriately.
 When you are sure that you have fully understood what they are asking you should respond in detail.
 Be as clear as you can about your work-flow, pricing details, and make sure you clarify any possible points of concern or misconceptions.
-Most of the issues in client relationships come from a lack of clear communication, which leaves the two parties with different expectations about the project outcomes.
+Most of the issues in client relationships come from a lack of clear communication, which leaves the two parties with different expectations about the project outcomes. [bctt tweet="How to make your clients pay what you are worth for" username="lilachbullock"]Keep them involved

-Communication isn’t just important at the start of a project.
+Communication isn't just important at the start of a project.
 You must maintain that communication throughout the process.
-Let them know what is going on at every stage, even when it doesn’t directly impact on their business.
+Let them know what is going on at every stage, even when it doesn't directly impact on their business.
 You are building trust and transparency throughout this process.
-Explain to your client what it is you are doing, and why you are doing it.
+Explain to your client what it is you are doing, and why you are doing it.- Provide them with regular reports demonstrating the work you have done

 - Provide statistical evidence of the success of your work